Green Party of Canada candidates in the 2006 Canadian federal election: Brampton—Springdale: Ian Raymond Chiocchio

-Chiocchio holds a Bachelor of Business Administration degree from Brock University, and completed a two-year management training program with a Fortune 500 company.
-He was assistant manager of the Brock University pub, and as of 2006 is the co-owner of a landscaping business.
-He received 1,853 votes (3.93%), finishing fourth against Liberal incumbent Ruby Dhalla.
+Ian Raymond Chiocchio holds a Bachelor of Business Administration degree from Brock University, and completed a two-year management training program with a Fortune 500 company.
+He was assistant manager of the Brock University pub; as of 2006, he is the co-owner of a landscaping business.
+Chiocchio received 1,853 votes (3.93%), finishing fourth against Liberal incumbent Ruby Dhalla.

 Brant: Adam King

 Adam King was born in London, Ontario.
-He spent most of his childhood and teenage years in Bangladesh, where his family worked for a Baptist non-governmental organization, and he became interested in social issues at an early age.
-King's family returned to Canada in 1999, and he later took a Bachelor of Arts degree in Political Science from York University (2007).
-He was twenty-three years old during the 2006 campaign.
+King spent most of his childhood and teenage years in Bangladesh, where his family worked for a Baptist non-governmental organization; further, he became interested in social issues at an early age.
+King's family returned to Canada in 1999.
+In 2007, he finished a Bachelor of Arts degree in Political Science from York University.
+King was 23 years old during the 2006 campaign.

 King has also run for the Brantford city council.
-He served on the City of Brantford's heritage committee, planning department, and cultural network from 2006 to 2008, and in 2007 he started an ethical coffee chain.
+He served on the City of Brantford's heritage committee, planning department, and cultural network from 2006 to 2008.
+In 2007, King started an ethical coffee chain.